What is edging? How to practice orgasm control for better sex

 Can you get “backed up” if you edge too much?

 Contrary to what some might fear, edging doesn’t cause physical harm or lead to any medical issues like prostate problems.
-Having said that, Dr. Malik highlights that it may cause “blue balls.”
+Having said that, Dr. Malik did highlight in her YouTube video that it may cause blue balls.

 The reason for this is that when you’re having arousal, blood flow increases to all the pelvic floor muscles, including those that are near the testicles,” she explains.
 Typically, the increased blood flow is released when you climax.
 However, when you don’t, “the blood flow hangs around and then causes this heavy pressure discomfort feeling.”